joinpursuit/AC_4_Web/bridge/lessons/00_intro.md

 Hi Everyone.
 Welcome.
 We will start the day by installing [NodeJS](https://nodejs.org/en/) and [Visual Studio Code](https://code.visualstudio.com).

+## Slack
+### Setup Slack Account
+Slack is our less-formal, more immediate messaging/chat app.
+It should be used for quick short term communication and is not preferred for anything you would want to save long term.

+1. To sign up for slack go to this [link](https://join.slack.com/t/c4qbridge-androidnw/shared_invite/MjI1MDQyOTI0ODcxLTE1MDIyMjYxODktNTg4NWIwYTQwMg).
+2. You will be prompted to enter your email address.
+Enter it and hit the green button.
+3. Check your email for the confirmation and click "Confirm Email".
+4. Enter your name and choose a user name.
+5. Create a password.
+6. You should be brought to the web app, ready to go!
+7. Download and install desktop client from http://slack.com
+8. Optionally install the mobile client.

 Here are some logic puzzles.

 ## Logic Puzzles